Sho No! Angels’ Ohtani doesn’t record out in return to mound

 Yusmeiro Petit (1-0) worked out of a fifth-inning jam in relief of Mike Fiers for the win, and Liam Hendriks earned a four-out save after blowing a chance in Friday night’s 10-inning victory.

 This was a long time coming for the Angels and 2018 AL Rookie of the Year Ohtani, who took visible deep breaths between pitches.
 Ohtani made his first appearance on the mound since Sept.
-2, 2018 after not pitching last season following Tommy John surgery.
+2, 2018 after not pitching last season following Tommy John elbow surgery.

+“Again, this is a young man coming off of a severe injury and right now requires all of our patience,” Maddon said.

 Ohtani threw 30 pitches, reaching 94.7 mph with his fastball — he averaged 96.7 mph and touched 100 mph in 2018.